Proof-of-Learning is Currently More Broken Than You Think: Empirical Evaluation of Efficient Verification of Valid Proofs

-It is clear that the attack cost is low since no training is required.
-In fact, it is clear from the procedure above that the only cost comes from linear interpolation in step 1: for spoofing every model update, it requires 1 floating point operations for every model parameter--this is the same amount of computation needed for 1 FP, \ie querying the model once and it is much less than the aforementioned cost of Attack 2 by Zhang~\etal.
-This attack is also hard for the verifier (with the static threshold) to detect/defend as it is {always} possible to create a much smaller update compared to $\delta$; the verifier may decrease $\delta$ to detect such updates, but valid updates will also be discarded resulting in a high false negative rate.
-Note that detecting linear interpolation is not sufficient either because it is not the only way to generate models: any strategy such that $d(\hat{W}_{i \cdot k}, \hat{W}_{(i+1)\cdot k}) \ll \delta$ $\forall i$ will do.
+It is clear that the cost of infinitesimal update attack is low since no training is required.
+The only cost comes from linear interpolation in step 1, which requires one floating point operation for every model parameter per model update.
+This amount is upper-bounded by the computation needed for 1 FP, and is much less than the aforementioned cost of Attack 2 by \zhang.
+Moreover, this attack is hard for the verifier (with the static threshold) to detect as it is always possible to create a much smaller update compared to $\delta$.
+If the verifier decreases $\delta$ to detect such updates, valid updates may also be discarded, resulting in a high false negative rate.
+Note that detecting linear interpolation is not sufficient either because it is not the only way to generate models: any strategy such that $d(\hat{W}_{i \cdot k}, \hat{W}_{(i+1)\cdot k}) \ll \delta$ $\forall i$ will be similarly effective.

-{\em Evaluation \& Results:} We evaluated our infinitesimal updates strategy against the original \pol framework, with the experimental setup {described at the beginning of this section} {and the same parameters as Jia~\etal~\cite{jia2021proof}}.
-We {additionally} assume the most powerful verifier capable of verifying {\em all updates}.
+{\em Evaluation \& Results:} We evaluated our infinitesimal updates strategy against the original \pol framework with the same experimental setup (described at the beginning of this section) and the same parameters as \jia.
+We assume the most powerful verifier: verifying {\em all updates}.

-It can be seen in Figure~\ref{subfig:infinitesimal} and~\ref{subfig:infinitesimal_cifar100} that the proposed strategy is able to achieve a normalized reproduction error \nre significantly smaller than $\delta$, and can thus pass verification.
-We also reproduce Attack 2 by Zhang~\etal~\cite{zhang2021adversarial} (refer Figure~\ref{subfig:zhang} and~\ref{subfig:zhang_cifar100})\footnote{We reproduced Zhang~\etal's code because it was not available at the time we conducted the experiments.
-We verified the correctness of our implementation by re-running the experiments with their open-sourced code.} as a baseline to understand the effectiveness of our approach.
-We observed that our attack always outperforms that of Zhang~\etal as {our attack} gives more consistent and significantly smaller \nre.
+It can be seen in Figure~\ref{subfig:infinitesimal} and~\ref{subfig:infinitesimal_cifar100} that our proposed strategy is able to achieve a normalized reproduction error \nre significantly smaller than $\delta$, and can thus pass verification.
+We re-implement and reproduce Attack 2 by \zhang (refer to Figure~\ref{subfig:zhang} and~\ref{subfig:zhang_cifar100}) as a baseline to understand the effectiveness of our approach.
+It is observed that our attack always outperforms that of \zhang.
+This observation is true even when we later utilized code from the repository of \zhang.

-\subsection{{On the Representativeness in \pol}}
+\subsection{On the Representativeness in \pol}